Fitbit/bitgatt/README.md

 Transactions are atomic.
 A subsequent transaction provided to the connection transaction queue will not be executed until the prior running transaction completes in success, failure, or timeout.

+### Transaction Strategies

+The strategies are meant to be used by bitgatt for dealing with the odd phone, tablet, or chromebook that does not seem to want to play nice with standard GATT operations.
+In this case a strategy should be hooked directly into a transaction wherever it makes sense to mitigate the adverse behavior against the GATT ( usually in these scenarios a bug should be filed against the OEM ).

+The StrategyProvider, Situation, and Strategy classes are all public so that you, as a GATT user can extend these and implement your own strategies at the business logic level.
+This would be, for example, if you are a mobile developer and a particular firmware on your IOT device does a strange thing when writing to a descriptor for the first time, but in later versions of that firmware this is fixed.

+You would in this case extend strategy and StrategyProvider, overriding getStrategyForPhoneAndGattConnection(...) to return your own strategies.
+You could determine the firmware version and after that strange thing, you could retry, whatever your business logic required.
+This you could do without modifying bitgatt, and without adversely affecting your basic GATT logic.

 ## [Validation](#validation)

 The transaction entry states are guarded by a transaction validator